ConocoPhillips: September 2004 to January 2009

+July 2011 to January 2017

 On July 14, 2011, ConocoPhillips announced its intent to separate the company's upstream and downstream businesses into two stand-alone, publicly traded corporations, with the intent of maximizing shareholder value.
 On May 1, 2012, all midstream, downstream, marketing and chemical operations were separated into a new company named Phillips 66, headquartered in Houston.
 As a result, ConocoPhillips continued its operations as an upstream (exploration and production) company.

 In April 2012, ConocoPhillips sold its Trainer Refinery to Monroe Energy LLC, a subsidiary of Delta Air Lines.

 In May 2012, ConocoPhillips completed the corporate spin-off of its downstream assets as Phillips 66.

 In 2012, the company began the process of divesting onshore and offshore assets in Nigeria.
-ConocoPhillips contracted a French bank, BNP Paribas to sell all assets including a 17% stake in Brass Liquefied Natural Gas LNG, Oil Mining Lease OML 131 in which ConocoPhillips had a 47.5℅ stake.
+ConocoPhillips contracted a French bank, BNP Paribas, to sell all assets, including a 17% stake in Brass Liquefied Natural Gas LNG, Oil Mining Lease OML 131 in which ConocoPhillips had a 47.5% stake.
 ConocoPhillips operated in Nigeria for more than 46 years.

 In January 2013, Conoco announced that it would sell its Rocky Mountain assets to Denbury Resources for $1.05 billion.

 In July 2016, the company agreed to sell a 35% stake in three Senegalese deepwater oil and gas exploration blocks for about $350 million to Woodside Petroleum.

 In November 2016, the company announced the move of its headquarters to Energy Center Four by 2018.